jessecomeau87/Boot/README.md

 ### Digital Circuits

-- An electric current is Decimal.
+- An electric current is Analog and in Decimal.

 - It's measured in Volts.

-- (I think they are converted, Analog to Digital, through ElectroMechanics.)
+- (I think the conversion, Analog to Digital, is through ElectroMechanics.)

+- A Digital Circuit is Binary.

 - There are two types of Digital Circuits: Combinational, Sequential.

-- A Digital Circuit is Binary.

 - It uses Boolean Algebra and the Truth Table.
 Mainly due to Logic.